Logotype for Hennes & Mauritz

 Outlook and guidance

-• Negative effects on gross margin from external factors and markdowns expected to be significantly smaller in Q2 versus Q1, with positive effects anticipated in H2 2025.
+• Negative effects from external factors, markdowns, and investments are expected to be significantly smaller in Q2 compared to Q1.

 • Board proposes a dividend of SEK 6.80 per share in two installments and seeks authorization for share buybacks until the 2026 AGM.